jariver1986/STM32F429XX_advanced_Arm_based_32_bit_MCUs/11_I2C_DISC/README.md

 ![image](https://github.com/jariver1986/STM32F429XX_advanced_Arm_based_32_bit_MCUs/assets/62295761/e481d363-7d3c-4233-b5a8-427262f23545)

-## Práctica SDIO
+## Práctica I2C
-SDIO Overview:
-SDIO, which stands for Secure Digital Input/Output, is a communication interface used to transfer data between a microcontroller and SD memory cards.
-It is an extension of the standard SD card interface, allowing for both data input and output.
-SDIO cards are commonly used in applications like digital cameras, GPS receivers, and microcontroller-based systems.

-STM32 Microcontrollers:
+**I2C (Inter-Integrated Circuit) and STM32**

+**I2C Overview:**
+I2C, or Inter-Integrated Circuit, is a widely used synchronous serial communication protocol that enables data transfer between microcontrollers and peripheral devices.
+It's known for its simplicity and efficiency, making it suitable for various embedded applications.
+I2C uses a master-slave architecture, where a master device initiates communication with one or more slave devices over a two-wire bus (SCL for the clock signal and SDA for the data signal).

+**STM32 Microcontrollers:**
-STM32 microcontrollers are a family of 32-bit ARM Cortex-M based microcontrollers developed by STMicroelectronics.
-They are widely used in various embedded applications due to their flexibility, performance, and rich set of peripherals.
-STM32 microcontrollers support various communication interfaces including UART, SPI, I2C, and SDIO.
+STM32 microcontrollers, developed by STMicroelectronics, are a popular family of 32-bit ARM Cortex-M based microcontrollers.
+They offer a wide range of peripherals, including I2C interfaces, making them suitable for applications that require I2C communication.

-Using SDIO with STM32:
+**Using I2C with STM32:**
-To use SDIO with an STM32 microcontroller, you'll need to follow these steps:
+To use I2C with an STM32 microcontroller, follow these steps:

-Hardware Configuration:
+1. **Hardware Configuration:**

-Connect the SDIO pins (D0-D3, CLK, CMD) of the SD card to the corresponding pins on the STM32 microcontroller.
+   - Connect the SCL and SDA pins of the STM32 microcontroller to the corresponding pins on the I2C peripheral or external I2C devices.
-Ensure the SDIO pins are properly configured as alternate function mode.
-Software Initialization:
+   - Ensure appropriate pull-up resistors are connected to both SCL and SDA lines.

+2. **Software Initialization:**
-Enable the clock for SDIO peripheral and associated GPIO ports.
+   - Enable the clock for the I2C peripheral you intend to use.
-Configure the SDIO pins and set them as alternate function for SDIO communication.
+   - Configure the I2C pins and set them as alternate function mode for I2C communication.
-Set up the clock and bus width for SDIO communication.
+   - Set the clock speed and addressing mode for the I2C bus.
-Sending Commands:

-Use the SDIO_SendCommand() function to send commands to the SD card.
-This function sets up the command register and waits for the command to complete.
-Reading and Writing Data:
+3. **Writing Data:**

-For reading data, use the SDIO_ReadBlock() function.
-This function sends a read command to the SD card, waits for the data transfer to complete, and reads data from the SDIO FIFO.
+   - To send data from the STM32 to an I2C device, use the I2C_Write() function.
+This function prepares and sends data to the target device.

+4. **Reading Data:**
-For writing data, use the SDIO_WriteBlock() function.
-This function sends a write command to the SD card, waits for the data transfer to complete, and writes data to the SDIO FIFO.
+   - To receive data from an I2C device, use the I2C_Read() function.
+This function initiates a read operation and retrieves data from the target device.

-Error Handling (Optional):
+5. **Error Handling (Optional):**

-Implement error handling mechanisms to handle potential issues during SDIO communication, such as timeouts or CRC errors.
+   - Implement error handling mechanisms to manage potential issues during I2C communication, such as bus collisions, arbitration loss, or communication timeouts.

-Interrupt Handling (Optional):
+6. **Interrupt Handling (Optional):**

-If needed, set up and handle interrupts for SDIO events like data transfer complete or command complete.
+   - If necessary, set up and handle interrupts for I2C events like data reception complete, transmission complete, or error conditions.

-Testing and Debugging:
+7. **Testing and Debugging:**

-Test the SDIO communication thoroughly and use debugging tools like breakpoints, UART output, or LED indicators to diagnose any issues.
+   - Test your I2C communication thoroughly, and use debugging tools like logic analyzers or serial output to diagnose and resolve any communication problems.

+8. **Advanced Features (Optional):**
+   - STM32 microcontrollers offer advanced features like multi-master support, DMA (Direct Memory Access) for data transfer, and clock stretching management, which can be utilized as needed.

 ## Steps
 ## Seleccion de la tarjeta de desarrollo STM32F446RE